anjos/pelican-icons/README.md

 # icons: A Plugin for Pelican

-This plugin simplifies adding SVG icons, inlined or referenced on your Pelican website content (pages and articles).
+This plugin simplifies adding SVG or webfont icons on your Pelican website content (pages and articles).

 ## Installation